raik199x/file-manager-for-linux/README.md

 ---

 Features:
-  * Create, delete, copy files
+  * Create, delete, copy, open files
   * Lots of checkers so you wount do something accidently
   * 2 language support (Rus, Eng)
   * 2 methods of sorting files